Adarsh7697/task_management_system/README.md

 > Remember, that this fire also has a data limit which is not meant to limit but it is already inbuilt from Google limiting or limiting the quota of Google spreadsheetapp.
 [Read for Quota Limitation](https://developers.google.com/apps-script/guides/services/quotas?hl=id)

+# Task Management API

+This project is a RESTful API for a task management system built using Flask and PostgreSQL.
+The API allows users to register, authenticate, create, update, delete, and manage tasks.
+The project is containerized using Docker and uses SQLAlchemy for database interactions.

+## Features

+- **User Registration and Authentication**: Secure user registration and login with JWT-based authentication.
+- **Task Management**: CRUD operations for tasks, including task assignment to users.
+- **Filtering and Searching**: Filter tasks by status, priority, and due date.
+Search tasks by title or description.
+- **Dockerized**: Easily deployable using Docker and Docker Compose.
+- **Relational Database**: PostgreSQL as the database with SQLAlchemy ORM.

 ## How does this work?